 I lost my parents in 2015.
 Mother was terminally ill at the time of death; in fact, she was in a coma for a month before leaving for her final journey.
-Although she died—biologically—on 24.03.2015, I saw her dying every moment; right in front of my eyes every day.
+Although she died — biologically — on 24th March, 2015, I saw her dying every moment; right in front of my eyes every day.

-In the hospital, there was nothing to do except wait—for the final news—or think about the journey I had with her.
+In the hospital, there was nothing to do except wait — for the final news — or think about the journey I’d with her.
 And sometimes, about her journey from the cradle to deathbed.

 She was born at a very violent time; the partition of India.
 Although she was lucky to have not witnessed the tempest, she had some genetic memory of the whole incident; from her parents.